GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 You will be hungry again in one hour.

 ### Where you can find me